3 Ways to Prepare Your Sales Team for Slow Economic Growth

 1. Stay in Touch with Your Current, Former, and Prospective Customers

 Relationships are fundamental to selling, including developing rapport, building trust, and demonstrating expertise.

-Sales professionals can leverage Zoom calls, webinars, content offerings, and social connections to enhance relationships.
-The goal here is not to "sell" but instead to "connect” on a personal and professional basis.
+Sales professionals can leverage Zoom calls, webinars, content offerings, and social connections to enhance these relationships.
+The goal here is not to "sell" but to "connect" personally and professionally.

 - Business need, budget, and timing

 - Solution alignment and value creation

 You will likely discover many opportunities are much further from closing than initially anticipated.
 While this isn't welcome news, it does provide a reality check.
 More importantly, it allows the sales team to think about what actions they need to take to advance each opportunity.

 Consider segmenting your account base so that it is clear what you are striving to accomplish and can align your messaging accordingly.
 As an example: